renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 ### Point-of-Interest: The Library

 The *library* takes up the whole of the third floor on the west side.
-The books and scrolls here cover a variety of topics; some are common works on theology, philosophy, history, medicine, or the various skills and trades needed to maintain the monastery; others are more local, like maps of the region, histories and geneologies, and — perhaps most importantly — catalogues of the local spirits, their known wants, binds, and propitiations, and records of the dealings that the monks have had with them.
+The books and scrolls here cover a variety of topics; some are common works on theology, philosophy, history, medicine, or the various skills and trades needed to maintain the monastery; others are more local, like maps of the region, histories and genealogies, and — perhaps most importantly — catalogues of the local spirits, their known wants, binds, and propitiations, and records of the dealings that the monks have had with them.

 Here, finally, a scholar character can shed some light on the mystery.
 Armed with information from the other clues that the party has discovered, a character can use a *Research* check to consult the monks' extensive records and determine what precisely has happened here; details vary by scenario, but potential results and modifiers are given below.